70+ Concealed Carry Mistakes and How to Avoid Them [Update]

 The number one place where you are likely to need that firearm is inside your own home.
 There is a 1 in 197 chance that you will experience a home invasion this year.
 Why would you put the gun away when you come home?
 Carry your gun at home.

 It's the first place someone looks when they break into your car for valuables.
-Also, along with the console, it is specifically listed as a locked container that doesn't qualify under 926A of the Federal Firearm Owner Protection Act.
+Also, along with the console, it is specifically listed as a locked container that doesn't qualify under 926A of the Federal Firearm Owner Protection Act if you're looking to travel through states where possession or carrying of your firearm is not allowed.
 Learn more: “The Gun in the Glove Box.

 gun in glovebox car compartment

 If you fire 10 different guns, you are likely to find a favorite … but would it still be your favorite if you had fired 50 guns?
-It's worth trying as many as you can before you bet your life on it.
+And finding your favorite gun is not the same things as finding and choosing the BEST gun.
+It's worth trying as many as you can before you bet your life on it and make a significant investment.

 Strangers at the gun range

 I doubt you forget to put on your safety EAR wear … but eyes are just as difficult and expensive to repair in surgery.
-Vulnerable from power blowback, ejected shells, and ricochets around you, the eyes need great protection.
+Vulnerable from powder overcharge detonations, bullet fragments, ejected shells, and ricochets around you, your eyes need great protection.
 Get some eye protection here.
 Here are additional ideas for those of you with prescription glasses.

 safety glasses when shooting